-Having years of experience within the financial industry, how does a financial coach work on their own personal finance?
-In this episode of Abdul Asks, we talk to Rachel, our in-house financial coach about her goals, timelines, and her top tips!
+With years of experience within the financial industry, how does a Financial Coach work on their personal goals?
+In this episode of Abdul Asks, we talk to Rachel, our in-house Financial Coach at Claro about her goals, timelines and top tips!

 Abdul: Hi, everyone.
 Welcome to another episode of Abdul Asks, which is a new series where we’ll be talking to our community at different points in their financial journey to help you understand and learn more about saving investments.
-If you need to Claro, Claro is a digital financial coach and community that empowers you to make smarter financial investment decisions every day.
-Now last week we had our investment manager talk about her ways of working on personal finances and budgeting.
-And so you can check that out here, but today we have another guest, Rachel.
+Claro is a digital financial coach and community that empowers you to make smarter financial investment decisions every day.
+Now last week we had our Investment Manager talk about her ways of working on personal finances and budgeting.
+You can check that out here, but today we have another guest, Rachel.
 Hi!

 Rachel: Hi, I’m Rachel, I’m a CFP.
-I have been in the financial services industry for about 15 years giving financial advice to clients and now I’m head of planning at Claro.
+I have been in the financial services industry for about 15 years giving financial advice to clients and now I’m Head of Planning and a Financial Coach at Claro.
 I would say I’m helping with the development of the financial planning project and building the team.

-Abdul: Nice and welcome to the team.
+Abdul: Welcome to the team!
 One of the questions that we ask everyone who is coming on to this new series is to talk about your current financial goals. what are they currently and how does that fit in with your life at the minute?

-Rachel: Yeah, at the moment, my main goals are to save for my children’s future.
-So that could be like a house deposit or for university but basically just to give them a good start in life.
+Rachel: At the moment, my main goals are to save for my childrens’ future.
+So that could be a house deposit or for university but basically just to give them a good start in life.
 I want to pay off my mortgage and also save for retirement.
 So they’re my three main goals at the moment.

 Abdul: Amazing.
-And then do you have like a timeline to these goals?
+And do you have a timeline for these goals?

 Rachel: Yeah.
 So really all of them are what I class as longer term goals.
 And, for me, that’s over 10 years really, before I’m going to fully achieve them.
 So, my children, I’ve got two little girls, and they’re six and four.
 Any money that I’m saving for them, they’re certainly not going to have before they’re 18.
 And probably a little bit after that.
 So obviously that’s going to be in 10 years and then the same for a mortgage.
 You know, it would be nice if I could retire within 10 years, but it’s highly unlikely.